World Languages

 AP Spanish Language and Culture - Grades 10 -12 - Yearlong course

 The goal of this course is to refine students’ ability to communicate effectively in Spanish in the four skill areas: speaking, listening, reading, and writing.
 By the end of the course, the students will be able to narrate in various tenses, describe, give an opinion, and defend it in Spanish.
 The students will develop listening skills through classroom conversation and the use of audio and videos.
 This will enable students to understand people whose native language is Spanish.
-The students’ reading skills will improve as many different kinds of reading materials are analyzed, including poetry and plays from various Spanish authors.
-Writing practices will allow concentration on idiomatic Spanish in order to produce organized essays using the AP guidelines.
+The students’ reading skills will improve as a wide range of reading materials from various Spanish authors are analyzed.
+Writing practice will allow concentration on idiomatic Spanish in order to produce organized essays according to AP guidelines.

 UC/CSU approved course